How multi-Region replication works in Amazon Keyspaces - Amazon Keyspaces (for Apache Cassandra)

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-When you create an Amazon Keyspaces multi-Region keyspace, you can select up to five additional Regions where the data is going to be replicated to.
+When you create an Amazon Keyspaces multi-Region keyspace, you can select additional Regions where the data is going to be replicated to.
 Each table you create in a multi-Region keyspace consists of multiple replica tables (one per Region) that Amazon Keyspaces considers as a single unit.

 Every replica has the same table name and the same primary key schema.
 When an application writes data to a local table in one Region, the data is durably written using the LOCAL_QUORUM consistency level.
 Amazon Keyspaces automatically replicates the data asynchronously to the other replication Regions.
 The replication lag across Regions is typically less than one second and doesn't impact your application’s performance or throughput.

-With Amazon Keyspaces Multi-Region Replication, both reads and writes are replicated asynchronously across each Region.
-In the rare event of a single Region degradation or failure, Multi-Region Replication helps you to recover from disaster with little to no impact to your application.
+With Amazon Keyspaces multi-Region replication, writes are replicated asynchronously across each Region.
+In the rare event of a single Region degradation or failure, multi-Region replication helps you to recover from disaster with little to no impact to your application.
 Recovery from disaster is typically measured using values for Recovery time objective (RTO) and Recovery point objective (RPO).

 In the event of a Regional failure or degradation, you don't need to promote a secondary Region or perform database failover procedures because replication in Amazon Keyspaces is active-active.
 Instead, you can use Amazon Route 53 to route your application to the nearest healthy Region.
 To learn more about Route 53, see What is Amazon Route 53?.